KimLensico/price-comparison/README.md

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for a Code 301 class. (i.e. What's your problem domain?) -->

+## User Stories

+1. User: As a user I want to be able to select a popular game title and compare prices to find the best deal
+2. User: As a user I would like to be able to search for a popular title from a list and compare prices to find the best deal
+3. server: As the website creator I would like users to be able to search for a game, save the results in a database, retrieve that result from the database, and have those deals show up on a second page.
+4. server: as the website creator I would like users to be able to pick from a selection of popular titles, retrieve that information from a database, and display the deals on a second page.
+5. retailer: as a video game retailer I would like my businesses data to display when my marketplace has the best deal

+## Software Requirements

+The vision of this product is to allow users to be able to find the best deals on video game titles This application solves the problem of users being able to find the best deals on video game titles they are interested in This product should be cared about because it is intended to save you money as a potential user

+This product will display a list of popular titles on the homepage This product will allow you to select from the list of popular titles to find the best deals on that title This product will display your selection on a second page along with the deals associated with the selected title This product will display your selections Steam rating and deal rating(s)

+The MVP for our application is to display a list of popular titles and a search bar on our homepage to save user selections into a database to retrieve database data and display relevent results on a second page to help users find the best deal!
+Stretch goals: being able to look up multiple games at a time and display their results concurrently

 ## Getting Started